dabearddabeard/hawaii/README.md

 <br>

+To ensure a smooth process for bringing your pets into Hawaii, follow these guidelines:

-- To quarantine for 5 days or less, [click for the requirements](http://hdoa.hawaii.gov/ai/aqs/faq-for-five-day-or-less-program/).
-If you don’t pass those guidelines, your pet may be quarantined for up to 120 days.
+1. **Shortened Quarantine Requirements**: For a quarantine period of five days or less, visit [here for the necessary requirements](http://hdoa.hawaii.gov/ai/aqs/faq-for-five-day-or-less-program/).
+Failure to meet these criteria may result in your pet being quarantined for up to 120 days.

-- [Brochure and Prohibited Animals](http://hdoa.hawaii.gov/ai/files/2013/01/aqsbrochure.pdf): Start on page 15 then review the “Dog And Cat Import Form”, AQS-278.
+2. **Important Documentation and Restrictions**: Consult the [Brochure and Prohibited Animals](http://hdoa.hawaii.gov/ai/files/2013/01/aqsbrochure.pdf) document, starting on page 15, to review the "Dog And Cat Import Form", AQS-278.

-Make an appointment with your local Veterinarian, preferably a military Veterinarian Treatment facility (VTF) familiar with the process when possible.
+3. **Veterinary Appointment**: Schedule a consultation with your local Veterinarian, ideally at a military Veterinarian Treatment facility (VTF) if available, as they are typically more familiar with the specific requirements for pet importation into Hawaii.

-- Review the official guide for importing cats and dogs into Hawaii: http://hdoa.hawaii.gov/ai/aqs/aqs-info/ This website contains a checklist with all the requirements necessary to import your pet.
-Take it with you to your veterinary appointment.
+4. **Official Import Guide**: Familiarize yourself with the official guide for importing cats and dogs into Hawaii by visiting [this link](http://hdoa.hawaii.gov/ai/aqs/aqs-info/).
+The website provides a detailed checklist of all necessary requirements for importing your pet.
+It is advisable to have this checklist on hand during your veterinary appointment.

-> Pets are not an entitlement.
-You assume all risk/cost associated with the transportation of your pet(s).
-Mandatory pet quarantine fees incurred in conjunction with the mandatory quarantine of a household pet are reimbursable not to exceed $550 per PCS move for pets in, or entering into, quarantine on and after 28 December 2001.
-There is no reimbursement (nor any allowance) for transportation of a pet.
-See JTR, par.
-050106.
-Only quarantine costs associated with dogs and cats are allowed.
+Please be aware that owning pets is considered a privilege, not a right.
+You are responsible for all risks and costs associated with your pet's transportation.
+However, mandatory pet quarantine fees incurred as part of the mandatory quarantine process for a household pet are reimbursable, with a limit of $550 per Permanent Change of Station (PCS) move for pets quarantined on or after December 28, 2001.
+It's important to note that there is no reimbursement or allowance for the transportation costs of a pet.
+According to the Joint Travel Regulations (JTR), paragraph 050106, only quarantine expenses for dogs and cats are eligible for reimbursement.

 <br>